-- Click the following link to access the Penguin Solutions Customer Service Portal: https://www.penguinsolutions.com/en-us/support - 2.
-Scroll down and click Log-in to the Stratus Service Portal, click Login, enter your credentials, and click Sign In. - 3.
+- Click the following link to access the Penguin Solutions Customer Service Portal: https://service.stratus.com - 2.
+Click Login, enter your credentials, and click Sign In. - 3.
 On the Welcome to Customer Service page, click Software Downloads. - 4.
 On the Software Downloads page, select your product, operating system, and model.
 For example, if you want to download the upgrade files for a ztC Endurance system running Automated Uptime Layer with Smart Exchange for Windows, select the following values: - a.
 Under Product, select ztC Endurance. - b.
 Under Operating System, select Windows. - c.
 Under Model, select the model you want.